 Complete DJI Drone History & Release Date Timeline (with pictures)

-If you’re searching for the most accurate DJI drone release history, you’ve come to the right place.
-From the groundbreaking Phantom 1 in 2013 to the brand-new DJI Neo 2 in 2025, DJI has redefined aerial photography and videography year after year.
-This article provides a list of DJI drones in order, with confirmed DJI drone release dates 2025 and beyond, plus key updates for every major model.
+If you’re searching for the most accurate DJI drone release dates and timeline, you’ve come to the right place.
+I’ve pulled together everything, from the groundbreaking DJI Phantom 1 release date in 2013 to the brand-new DJI Neo 2 in 2025, DJI has redefined aerial photography and videography year after year.

 The evolution of DJI Drones 2013 to today